vtxtech/osgleap/trunk/README.txt

 # Change Notes osgLeap v.0.1.3
 # ------------------------------
 #
+# * Added osgLeap::HandState visualizer to give the user a hint on what the Leap
+#     Device is currently seeing.
+# * Introduced osgLeap::UpdateCallback for visualization of the positions you
+#     are pointing at.
+Refer to example_leappointer for usage examples.
 # * Renamed osgLeap::LeapManipulator to osgLeap::OrbitManipulator.
 This is done
 #     in order to avoid naming issues with future additional manipulators.
+# * Renamed example_leapdemo to example_leaporbit
 #
 # -----------------------------------------------------------------------------
 # Change Notes osgLeap v.0.1.2